Some Sass

 An editor needs a language client for the Language Server Protocol (LSP) to use a language server.

-To configure a client for an editor that doesn't have one yet, check the documentation for your editor to see if it supports LSP natively.
-If not, there may be an extension, add-on or plugin that adds support for LSP.
+Your editor may have a client already.
+If not, check the documentation for your editor to see if it supports LSP natively.
+There may be an extension, add-on or plugin that adds support for LSP if it's not built in.

 Existing clients